Reformed Presbyterian Church of Scotland: The union of 1876

-In the May following — that of 1864 — an invitation came to the Majority Synod from the Joint Union Committee of the Free and United Presbyterian Churches, inviting it to take part in the negotiations which were then proceeding.
+In the May of 1864, an invitation came to the Majority Synod from the Joint Union Committee of the Free and United Presbyterian Churches, inviting it to take part in the negotiations which were then proceeding.
 This invitation was cordially accepted, A delegation, with Dr. Goold at its head, was appointed to confer with the other Churches, and in the meetings which were subsequently held, the Reformed Presbyterians took a notable part.

 The adjusting of the terms of incorporation did not turn out to be difficult.
 All parties concerned were found to be very much of one mind in regard to the Second Reformation, the Revolution Settlement, and the Headship of Christ; and on 25 May 1876 the union was consummated.
 Only one minister in the Reformed Presbyterian clergy refused to go along with his brethren, so that the amalgamation was about as complete (says Walker) as it was possible to be.
 Five congregations refused to go into the union.
 Of these four rejoined the Minority Synod from the Disruption of 1863.

 Since that time the Reformed Presbyterian Church in Scotland has continued from the Minority Synod.
 One hundred years after the Disruption of 1863 numbers had declined and there were down to 5 congregations and 5 ministers with membership in the five hundreds.
 Numbers declined even more in the next few years.

-Today, there are still 5 congregations with some additional ministers coming in from outside the denomination; RP numbers increased when the Free Church changed its practise on psalm singing in worship.
-The denomination still maintains strong ties with the Reformed Presbyterian churches in Ireland and America.
+In 2026, there are 5 congregations with some additional ministers coming in from outside the denomination; RP numbers increased when the Free Church changed its practise on psalm singing in worship.
+The denomination maintains strong ties with the Reformed Presbyterian churches in Ireland, Australia and North America.